keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 I typically do not round up.
 So 89.5 is a “B”.
 Your best bet for getting an ‘A’ is to (a) read carefully every week, (b) attend and participate in class through talking and/or writing, (c) study hard for the tests, and (d) write the Papers according to the given instructions.

+### Reading

-**Readings:** The primary work of this class is reading and thinking about these books, essays, and films.
+The primary work of this class is reading and thinking about these books, essays, and films.
 It will take about 3 hours per week of reading.
 And some is very hard, requiring re-reading and time.
 Read actively, read ahead, and try to understand the book.
 Primarily, your goal is not just to read but to *understand*.
 Reflect on what you’ve read.
 Bring to class a question from the reading -- focus on what confuses you.
 Reading tips are online.

 Short, online reading quizzes are due almost every class day.
 The quiz covers that day's reading.
 It closes at 9am when class starts.
 The quizzes are timed and can only be taken once, so please complete them when you finish your reading.
 Don't start them before your reading is done as you will not have enough time to search the reading for answers.
 You will quickly find that you really must do the reading and do it quite carefully to do well on these quizzes.
 Please keep up.

+### Attendance
-**Attendance:** We need you here!
+We need you here!
 Attendance is mandatory.
 Roll will be taken each class by marking a 3x5 card.
+(Being repeatedly or egregiously late will count as an absence.)
 You may check your absences at any time by requesting to see your card.
-(Being repeatedly or egregiously late will count as an absence.)
 I recommend you aim for perfect attendance to maximize your learning.
 You are paying for this education including this class, so why wouldn’t you make the most of it?

 That said, I give everyone up to 3 "Personal absences".
-You may use them for sickness, sports, or sleep.
-These are freebies with no points lost.
-After that, absences must be excused.
-A 4th absence, if unexcused, reduces the semester grade by 2% each *per absence*.
-8 unexcused absences is a letter grade and 9 will cause you to fail the class.
+These 3 absences apply for *for any reason*, including emergencies, family visits, sickness, sports, or sleep.
+One week is usually sufficient for emergencies, and sometimes you just need a break.
+But after that, absences *require an excuse*.
+After 3 personal absences, any unexcused absences will cost 2% deduction from the semester grade *per absence*.
+6 unexcused absences is a letter grade and 9 will make a passing grade impossible.

 1 = -0
 2 = -0
 3 = -0
 4 = -2%
 5 = -4%
-6 = -6%
+6 = -10%  (a letter grade)
-7 = -8%
+7 = -12%
-8 = -10%  (a letter grade)
+8 = -14%
 9 = -50%

+### Participation
-**Participation:** The primary competency of this class is philosophical dialogue.
+The primary competency of this class is philosophical dialogue.
 Hence, you must attend and participate.
 Class time is primarily focused on discussion of the material for which I expect you to be fully engaged.

 We do dialogue for five main reasons: (1) You must take responsibility for your own learning.
 (2) We can actually get to know each other.
 (3) I learn best in discussion.
 (4) Most people learn (and retain) best in discussion.
 (5) Philosophy is dialogical.